kyma-project/website/content/blog-posts/2020-11-19-release-notes-1.17/index.md

 ### Removed Knative-Serving chart

-In release 1.16, we remove the support for Knative-Serving from Kyma.
+In release 1.17, we remove the support for Knative-Serving from Kyma.
 After the upgrade, Knative-Serving will still be fully functional in the cluster, but it can be removed easily in order to free resources.
 Removing Knative-Serving will not affect supported Kyma functionality.
-To learn more, read the [migration guide](https://github.com/kyma-project/kyma/blob/release-1.16/docs/migration-guides/1.15-1.16.md).
+To learn more, read the [migration guide](https://github.com/kyma-project/kyma/blob/release-1.17/docs/migration-guides/1.15-1.17.md).

 ## Installation

 ### Istio upgrade to 1.7.4

-With this release we have upgraded istio from 1.5.10 to 1.7.4.
-It requires Kubernetes 1.16 or higher.
-Find more details in the [migration guide](https://github.com/kyma-project/kyma/blob/master/docs/migration-guides/1.15-1.17.md).
-To learn more, read the [Istio 1.7.4 release notes](https://istio.io/latest/news/releases/1.7.x/announcing-1.7/).
+With this release, we have upgraded Istio from 1.5.10 to 1.7.4.
+This version of Istio requires Kubernetes 1.16 or higher.
+Find more details in the [migration guide](https://github.com/kyma-project/kyma/blob/master/docs/migration-guides/1.15-1.17.md) and the [Istio 1.7.4 release notes](https://istio.io/latest/news/releases/1.7.x/announcing-1.7/).

+Two known issues exist as a result of this upgrade:

+* Prometheus-Istio crashes:
+With the switch to Istio telemetry v2 (required for Istio 1.7), an important feature about metric retention is still missing in the Istio-proxy.
+Due to that, under heavy service topology changes there might be proxy instances such as ORY Oathkeeper that keep orphaned metrics scraped by the prometheus-istio instance.
+That can cause a OOM crash.
+Click [here](https://github.com/kyma-project/kyma/issues/9867) to learn more.

+* Kiali Graph and App Metrics missing:
+In order to mitigate the Prometheus-Istio crashes problem, labels for Istio metrics were reduced to a bare minimum.
+With that, Kiali is no longer showing the full graph.
+Click [here](https://github.com/kyma-project/kyma/issues/9886) for information on how to enable all labels on the istio metrics in order to see the graph again.

 ## Console

 ### New features on namespace details page

 We have added new functionalities to the namespace overview page.

-You can easily jump from the namespace overview to the Grafana dashboard and inspect logs from the namespace.
+They allow you to easily jump from the namespace overview to the Grafana dashboard and inspect logs from the namespace.
 You can also see all resource quotas and limit ranges that apply to the namespace:

 ![Namespace overview](./namespace-overview.png)

-You can edit those limits via handy YAML editor that slides out as a drawer:
+Additionally, you can edit those limits via a handy YAML editor that slides out as a drawer:

 ![Namespace overview YAML editor](./yaml-editor.png)